Sinusitis is swelling of the sinuses, usually caused by an infection. It's common and usually clears up on its own within 2 to 3 weeks.

 - salt water nasal sprays or solutions to rinse out the inside of your nose

-You can buy nasal sprays without a prescription, but decongestant nasal sprays should not be used for more than a week.
+You can buy nasal sprays without a prescription.
+They should not be used for more than a week without consulting your GP.

 Some decongestant tablets also contain paracetamol or ibuprofen.
 Be careful when taking painkillers and a decongestant.
 Do not take more than the recommended dose.